Ron Keslar

-Ron Keslar (born April 17, 1980) is an American mixed martial artist currently competing in the Welterweight division.
+Ron Keslar (born April 17, 1980) is an American former mixed martial artist currently competing in the Welterweight division.
 A professional competitor since 2006, he has also formerly competed for Bellator, Strikeforce and King of the Cage.

 Background

 Born and raised in McClellandtown, Pennsylvania, Keslar competed in wrestling at Albert Gallatin High School and Mount Pleasant Area Junior/Senior High School.

 Mixed martial arts career

 Early career

 Keslar made his professional debut in early 2006 and compiled a record of 5–1 before being signed by Strikeforce.

 Strikeforce

-Keslar made his promotional debut against Chris Cope on June 26, 2010 at Strikeforce: Fedor vs. Werdum and lost via TKO in the second round.
+Keslar made his promotional debut against Chris Cope on June 26, 2010, at Strikeforce: Fedor vs. Werdum and lost via TKO in the second round.

-He made his return at Strikeforce: Diaz vs. Noons II on October 9, 2010 against Josh McDonald and lost via unanimous decision.
+He made his return at Strikeforce: Diaz vs. Noons II on October 9, 2010, against Josh McDonald and lost via unanimous decision.

-Keslar's next appearance for the promotion was on January 29, 2011 at Strikeforce: Diaz vs. Cyborg against Eric Lawson.
+Keslar's next appearance for the promotion was on January 29, 2011, at Strikeforce: Diaz vs. Cyborg against Eric Lawson.
 Keslar won via armbar submission in the first round.